-Your doctor has prescribed an ACE inhibitor.
-This medication opens up your blood vessels and decreases resistance.
+Your healthcare provider has prescribed an ACE (angiotensin-converting enzyme) inhibitor.
+This medicine opens up your blood vessels and decreases resistance.
 This allows your blood to flow more easily and makes your heart's work easier.
 This sheet gives you tips for taking your ACE inhibitor.

 It gives you more energy to do the things you enjoy.

 It helps you stay out of the hospital.

 It helps you live longer.

 It strengthens your heart and kidneys.